Backpack Guide: How to Choose a Rucksack

 Backpack Liter Capacities

-People often ask how big is a 65 liter rucksack?
-Or how much can I fit in a 30 liter backpack?
-Backpacks are measured by the total capacity of all of the pockets in liters.
-Essentially, you’ll be able to fit 30 liters of gear in a 30 liter backpack.
-This however might not mean a great deal when you are trying to decide if a rucksack is big or small enough for your needs.
+People often ask how big is a 65 litre backpack?
+Or how much can I fit in a 30 litre backpack?
+Backpacks are measured by the total capacity of all of the pockets in litres.
+Essentially, you’ll be able to fit 30 litres of gear in a 30 litre backpack.
+This however might not mean a great deal when you are trying to decide if a backpack is big or small enough for your needs.
 It’s often easier to look at the actual measurements (perhaps even compare to a bag you already own), to get an idea of how big the backpack is.

 The Fit